Do not travel to Sudan due to crime, terrorism, civil unrest, kidnapping, and armed conflict.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Sudan, as U.S. government employees must obtain special authorization from the Sudanese government to travel outside of Khartoum.
 The U.S. Embassy requires U.S. government personnel in Sudan to use armored vehicles for official travel.
-Family members under 21 years of age cannot accompany U.S. government employees who work in Sudan.

 Read the Safety and Security section on the country information page.